6medium bananas, NOT frozen or previously frozen bananas

 Discard the peel, then break up the bananas into chunks and add them to the bowl of a food processor or blender.

-Add the peanut butter, coconut sugar and salt and blend until completely smooth.
-You might need to scrape the bowl down half way through.
+Add the peanut butter, sugar and salt and blend until completely smooth.
+You will need to scrape the bowl down half way through.

-Melt the chocolate and coconut oil together over a double broiler or in a bowl over a pan of simmering water.
+Melt the chocolate and coconut oil together over a pan of simmering water or gently in a microwave.
 Then allow to cool completely to room temperature, stirring occasionally.
 It MUST be cool.
 (DO NOT be tempted to omit the coconut oil.
 Coating the ice cream bars does not work well without it.)

 While the chocolate mixture is cooling, remove the pan from the freezer and turn out the frozen mixture onto a cutting board.
 If you want them to be perfectly shaped, trim around the edges first to neaten the square up, then cut into 14 bars (or smaller pieces if you prefer).
 Place the piece of parchment paper you used to line your 8x8 pan on the chilled baking sheet and put the cut bars on the paper.
 Pop in the freezer for a few minutes while the chocolate finishes cooling.
 They must be completely solid with no melty bits when you coat them.

 When the chocolate is at room temperature, remove the bars from the freezer.
 Leave the paper on the tray because we'll reuse it, unless it's too messy.
 In that case replace with a fresh piece.